Double parking is as much a part of Southie’s culture as Castle Island and the Saint Patrick’s Day Parade.

 There are different rules for double parking on the side streets.
 Unless you have a driveway, hasn’t everyone had to unload their car of $200 worth of groceries and then park six blocks away down at the beach?
 If you have kids, you have probably dropped them off then search for a spot.
 These drop-offs are acceptable times to double-park and only take a few minutes but there is one rule that often is broken during them.
 Do not double park on the opposite side of the street of someone who is already double-parked on the same block, especially if you are on a two-way street.
 This seems like common sense but apparently it is not.
 If you do this on a one-way street, drivers must traverse from side to side like test drive cars going in and out of cones on the commercials.
 Not a big problem.
 Do this on a two-way street and drivers will be backing up, beeping the horn, and experiencing mild road rage directed at whomever was the second double parker.
 This can be avoided by parking on the same side of the street as the first double-parked car.
 Then you only have to listen for the beep of the car you blocked in.

 It is also not very smart to double park in front of a bar.
-If you’re double parked in front of the Playwright or Shamrock Pub, the police might put two and two together and figure out that you are drinking then driving.
+If you’re double parked in front of Tom English’s or the Shamrock Pub, the police might put two and two together and figure out that you are drinking then driving.
 They usually frown on that.

 There’s a fine for that

 There is widespread double-parking on certain days and times.
-It is OK around schools for morning drop-offs and afternoon pick-ups.
+It is okay around schools for morning drop-offs and afternoon pick-ups.
 This might cause some frustration for neighbors but it is only for ten or fifteen minutes and at the same time every day.
-It is also OK to double park in front of a church during many services.
+It is also okay to double park in front of a church or funeral homes during many services.
 This is mostly predictable but unless you want to interrupt a wedding or funeral, you might get blocked in for an hour.

 The craziest days of un-ticketed double parking are street sweeping days.
 Since there are more cars than parking spots in most areas of Southie, it is acceptable to double park to allow the sweeper to get all the way to the curb.
 So while transportation department cars, public works pick-up trucks and private tow trucks fly up and down the streets ticketing in record numbers and towing in record times, your car is safe if it is double parked.